Skip to contents

 Details

-The function processes a comprehensive YAML configuration file with the following main sections:
+The function processes a YAML configuration file with the following main sections:

 Simulation Configuration: